birchpoplar/saasops/README.md

 Then open the create_tables.sql file, and hit y to load the directory local variables.

+## Template DB in Postgres for testing

+- CREATE USER testuser with PASSWORD 'testuser';
+- CREATE DATABASE template_test_db;
+- GRANT ALL PRIVILEGES ON DATABASE template_test_db TO testuser;
+- (in psql) ~\i create_tables.sql~
+-
+- GRANT ALL PRIVILEGES ON DATABASE postgres TO testuser; (so can connect with an engine)
+- ALTER USER testuser CREATEDB; to create new DBs
+- ALTER DATABASE template_test_db OWNER TO testuser;

 ## SQL scripts

 - create_tables.sql = creates the table structures in the DB